MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 The duplicate key value is (Trek Powerfly 5 - 2018).
 ```

-we can handle this kind of Error using
+we can handle this kind of Error using `Try catch` Block. <br>
-`Try catch` Block
-The syntax of try-catch on SQL is nearly similar to the ones on programming languages
+The syntax of try-catch on SQL is nearly similar to the ones on programming languages,
-you begin with try and end with catch, you see it's that simple.
+you begin with try and end with catch, you see it's that simple 😄. <br>

 The General syntax